 James Gaffigan’s international career was launched when he was named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition in Frankfurt, Germany.
 Since then, he has become a sought-after guest conductor throughout Europe, working with prestigious orchestras such as the Munich and Rotterdam Philharmonics, London Symphony, Dresden Staatskappelle, Deutsches Symphony Orchestra Berlin, Orchestre de Paris, Vienna Symphony, London and Czech Philharmonics, City of Birmingham Symphony Orchestra, Orchestra of the Age of Enlightenment, Tonhalle Orchestra and the Camerata Salzburg among others.

-Highlights of his 14/15 season include a debut with the Pittsburgh Symphony; return engagements with the Cleveland Orchestra, Los Angeles Philharmonic and the Detroit, Dallas, Oregon and Vancouver symphonies; a tour to South American with the Lucerne Symphony; and conducting productions of Carmen at the Music Academy of the West and La Traviata at the Norwegian Opera in Oslo.
+Highlights of his 14/15 season include a debut with the Pittsburgh Symphony; return engagements with the Cleveland Orchestra, Los Angeles Philharmonic and the Detroit, Dallas, Oregon and Vancouver symphonies; a tour to South America with the Lucerne Symphony; and conducting productions of Carmen at the Music Academy of the West and La Traviata at the Norwegian Opera in Oslo.

 James Gaffigan’s first recording with the Lucerne Symphony for Harmonia Mundi, an all-Wolfgang Rihm disc, received critical acclaim on both sides of the Atlantic, while the second recording for Harmonia Mundi will be an all-Dvorak disc featuring Symphony No. 6 and the American Suite.
 He is also in the process of recording the complete Prokofiev symphonies with the Netherlands Radio Philharmonic, the nine Beethoven symphonies with the Qatar Philharmonic for Naxos and the first Tchaikovsky and second Prokofiev piano concertos with Kirill Gerstein and the DSO Berlin for the Myrios label.